charlotte-os/charlotte-core/README.md

 make run-x86_64-debug    # For testing a debug build in qemu make run-x86_64-release  # For testing a release build in qemu
 ```

+The `x86_64` portion of any of the previous commands can be replaced with `aarch64` or `riscv64` to build the kernel for the Arm and RISC-V architectures respectively however it should be noted that support for these ISAs is much less complete
+than for x86_64 for the time being.

 ### Documentation

-Detailed documentation will eventually be available on the project's wiki.
+Detailed documentation will eventually be available on the project's wiki and website.

 ### Contributing